-The solution shall support the verification of media content encapulated in ISOBMFF or delivered with MPEG DASH.
+The solution shall support the trust verification of media content encapulated in ISOBMFF or delivered with MPEG DASH.

 The solutions shall provide means to embed authenticity information into media assets.

 A media asset may consist of several media types and each media type may have one or more media tracks and potentially along with the associated DASH manifest.
-One or more media types also may be encapsulated in one media track.
-The solutions shall be flexible enough to embed such information at the elementary streams, as well as the system layer(s) to signal the cross-authentication of one or more elementary streams.
+One or more media types also may be encapsulated (i.e. multiplexed) in one media track.
+The solutions shall be flexible enough to signal the existence of such information at the elementary streams, as well as to signal the cross-authentication of one or more elementary streams.

-Trust verification of several media types in separate tracks/streams shall ensure that the correlation and synchronization between different streams can be verified.
+Trust verification of several media types in separate tracks/streams shall ensure that the association and synchronization between different streams can be trust verified, i.e. verifying that the content is presented as a media presentation as intended by the trusted producer.

 The solution shall support digital signing of media assets, metadata and content by producer(s) to establish authenticity and integrity of the content by:

-Supporting various hashing methods.
+Allowing the use of various hashing methods if needed.